lambdamikel/LambdaSpeak3/README.md

 Bryce, for guiding and pushing me into the right direction - Xilinx CPLD instead of GAL22V10, Verilog instead of WinCupl, countless discussions, etc.

 ChinnyVision, for [reviwing a previous version of LambdaSpeak on his YouTube channel.](https://youtu.be/yAZAAMu1DfA)

+And, last but not least, the CPC users that have purchased  LambdaSpeak cards and hence made the development of LambdaSpeak 3 possible!

 Thanks to all of you, long live the CPC!